Retail therapy: Neurological drivers

 Neuroscientific research shows that shopping triggers the release of dopamine in areas of the brain associated with reward, including the nucleus accumbens and the ventral tegmental area.
 When levels of dopamine decrease, individuals may experience a craving of their previous state, seeking out further rewarding behaviours and creating a positive feedback loop.
 The fact that shopping may provide a short time of comfort (relief from dysphoria), but also imposes costs and is subject to comedown and withdrawal, make it, like opioid use, either a therapy or an addiction, depending on whether each person uses it adaptively or maladaptively.
 Therefore there are two benefits of retail therapy: negative emotion reduction and positive emotion reinforcement.
 A research study in 2014 found that engaging in retail therapy can help reduce residual sadness and therefore can help with long-term depression.

-Window shopping can offer some of the comforts of shopping.
+Window shopping or dopamine-hit sites can offer some of the comforts of shopping.
 The advantage is that many items and many stores can be enjoyed without cost – far more than spending would allow.
 The disadvantage, of course, is that one cannot acquire or keep the items.